United States Naval Sea Cadet Corps: Training equipment

 The United States Naval Sea Cadet Corps trains on multiple different training vehicles operated by the United States Navy and US Coast Guard.
 The primary rifle used in training is the M1903 Springfield Bolt-Action, a marching rifle originating from the United States Army in the 20th century.
 Ships provided by the military include various patrol boats, cutters, rigid-hull inflatable boats, and historically decommissioned naval vessels repurposed for instructional use.
 The former USNSCS Grayfox was the largest ship operated by the USNSCC and was homeported in Port Huron, Michigan.
 Throughout, she served as a large platform for shipboard training and maritime education.
 Originally commissioned as a Torpedo Weapons Retriever by the US Navy in the 1980s, the Grayfox later transferred to the USNSCC where she then was demilitarized into a training ship.

 Safety equipment

 Sea Cadets have an assortment of safety equipment, including United States Coast Guard certified personal flotation devices compliant with Title 46 Code of Federal Regulations Part 160.
-Damage control and firefighting training within the United States Naval Sea Cadet Corps is executed safely by using fire resistant uniforms meeting NFPA 2112 certification, alongside with self-contained breathing apparatus (SCBA) and other protective gear.
+Damage control and firefighting training within the United States Naval Sea Cadet Corps is executed safely by using fire resistant uniforms meeting NFPA 2112 certification, along with self-contained breathing apparatus (SCBA) and other protective gear.
 The ensemble replicates the protective equipment employed by active-duty service members, thus providing Sea Cadets with exposure to shipboard emergency protocols and maintaining safety standards established by the National Fire Protection Association.
 Such training occurs in controlled environments replicating naval vessel conditions, emphasizing proficiency in emergency containment, fire suppression, and flooding response.